Amsterdam archaeology depot & Rotterdam bomb shelter among many sites open this weekend

 Thousands of monuments in the Netherlands will be open to the public, free of charge, on Saturday and Sunday for Open Monument Day.
 Visitors can, among other things, check out a nuclear bomb shelter in Rotterdam, ride a historic tram in The Hague, explore a tunnel under one of Amsterdam’s famous canals, or examine the artifacts in the capital city’s archeological depot.

 This weekend is the 38th edition of Open Monument Day, which is spread over two days to give participants more time to explore.
 According to the organizers, around 6,000 monuments will open their doors to the public on Saturday and Sunday under the theme of “Routes, networks, and connection.”
 Many are also organizing events like exhibitions, tours, or musical performances.
-A full list of open monuments and activities can be found here.
+A full list of open monuments and activities can be found on the organization’s website.

 In Amsterdam, people can visit the Poentunnel under the Keizersgracht.
 The tunnel connects two old bank buildings on Vijzelstraat and is, as far as is known, the only tunnel to run under an Amsterdam canal.
 ABN, now ABN Amro, built the tunnel in 1974 to connect two of its buildings.
 It is 3.5 meters wide and 50 meters long and hasn’t been in use since 1999.